 Since inception, we have financed operations primarily through sales of insurance policies and the net proceeds we have received from our issuance of stock and debt and from sales of investments.
 Cash generated from operations is highly dependent on being able to efficiently acquire and maintain customers while pricing our insurance products appropriately.
-We are continuously evaluating alternatives for efficiently funding our ongoing operations.
+We are continuously evaluating alternatives for efficiently funding our ongoing operations and reducing our cost of capital.
 We expect, from time to time, to engage in a variety of financing transactions for such purposes, including the issuance of stock and debt.